A speakers bureau that represents the best original thinkers,

 Due to their incredible complexity, our modern systems—from healthcare to travel, finance to media—are primed for failure.
 And things are only getting worse.
-In his fiercely anticipated book Meltdown, András TilCsik offers a timely remedy.
+In his National Business Book Award-winning Meltdown, András TilCsik offers a timely remedy.
 Not only a convincing diagnosis of why complexity creates failure in systems, it’s a practical guidebook to preventing the next disaster—before it strikes.

 Corporate diversity: it’s one of today’s most urgent topics.
 But how does it actually influence teams and organizations?
 According to cutting-edge research, diversity is indeed beneficial—but not because it brings more diverse perspectives to the table.
 Rather, it helps by making things more difficult (in effect, by erecting speed bumps that slow down our decision-making processes).
 Being in a diverse team feels less comfortable than being in a homogenous team; it threatens to be a source of interpersonal friction.
 And that makes us more skeptical, critical, and more vigilant, all of which make us more likely to catch errors—and avoid failure.